vojtechruz/vojtechruzicka-blog/src/posts/javascript-constuctor-functions-and-new-operator/index.md

 featuredImage: './constructor-functions.jpg'
 ---

-What does Javascript\'s new operator do?
+What does Javascript's new operator do?
 What are constructor functions?
 Why is new criticised and what are the alternatives?
 <!--more-->

 Creating objects